Topical Ginger Effective for Osteoarthritis

 This is not the first study to find that ginger has the ability to decrease inflammation and reduce pain in general, as well as among arthritis patients.
 Studies have found that ginger extract blocks cyclooxygenase-2 (COX-2) and lipoxygenase-5 (LOX-5) enzymes.

-Other clinical research supports topical ginger application
+Other clinical research supports conclusion

 The topical application of ginger is not new among ancient medicines.
 And other research is proving its efficacy.